ha3an/ha3an.github.io/_pages/ssnd.md

 <footer></footer>
 <div class="demo-section">
     <h2>Example 3</h2>
-    <p>This example, taken from the "overlap_ratio_40.0_sil0.1_1.0_session9_actual39.9" recording of the LibriCSS dataset (from 95s to 115s), presents a challenging scenario with 3-fold speech overlap.
+    <p class="justified-text">This example, taken from the "overlap_ratio_40.0_sil0.1_1.0_session9_actual39.9" recording of the LibriCSS dataset (from 95s to 115s), presents a challenging scenario with 3-fold speech overlap.
 Although the SSND model is trained with examples containing only two-speaker overlap, it isolates one speaker in one stream while maintaining the remaining speakers in the other stream.
 Listen and observe the results below.</p>

  <div class="demo">
       <div class="audio">